 • Thermal paste

-1.Remove the PCI bracket screws
+1.Remove the PCIe bracket screws

 The first screws to remove are the two screws that hold the PCI bracket to the shroud.
 They are both T8 screws, which is the largest screwdriver of the two included.